DeepRank/3D-Vac/docs/hpc_notes.md

 ### The job scheduler

 - When you submit a job, it enters a job queue.
 A scheduler reads the job requirements from all submitted job scripts and determines when, and on which nodes these jobs should run.
-- For very small tasks, it’s okay to run the script from the entry node, with no jobs scheduler.
+- For very small tasks, it’s okay to run the script from the entry node, with no job scheduler.
 In the 3D-Vac case, an example could be to run the preprocessing part, until we have 7000 files.

 ### Writing a job script